Blackfriars, Bristol

 Blackfriars, Bristol was a Dominican priory in Broadmead, Bristol, England.
 It was founded by Maurice de Gaunt in 1227 or 1228.
 Llywelyn ap Dafydd, son of Dafydd ap Gruffydd, the last native Prince of Wales, was buried in the cemetery of the priory.
-Following the Dissolution of the Monasteries in the 16th century, surviving parts of the priory became a guildhall for the Smiths and Cutlers Company, the Bakers Company, a workhouse and then a meeting house for the Quakers.
+Following the Dissolution of the Monasteries in the 16th century, surviving parts of the priory became a guildhall for the Smiths and Cutlers Company, the Bakers Company, a workhouse and then Bristol Quaker meeting house.
 In the 20th century, it has housed the local register office, a theatre company, and a restaurant.

 History

 Blackfriars was founded as a Dominican priory by Maurice de Gaunt circa 1227.
 The site in Broadmead was just north of the town walls.
 The name "Blackfriars" comes from the black hooded cloak that the friars wore over their white habits.
 Henry III supported the building of the church and priory, which took over forty years.
 Oak was supplied from the Forest of Dean and the king granted the friars charitable gifts and a moiety of fish landed in the port.

 In 1232, a royal grant gave the friars the right to build a conduit to supply fresh water from Peniwell, now known as Pennywell.
 This conduit was later given to the Mayor and town council in exchange for a feather, a branch pipe, supplying fresh water from Baptist Mills.
 In 1287, Llywelyn ap Dafydd, de jure Prince of Gwynedd, died in captivity in Bristol Castle and was buried in the Blackfriars graveyard.